lucyms0312/LucysTetrisClone/README.md

 # Tetris Clone C++

 A classic Tetris game implemented in C++ using the SFML (Simple and Fast Multimedia Library) for graphics, audio, and window management.
+THIS GAME WAS MADE WITH LINUX IN MIND, if you are using Windows please port it into a windows executable
 ## Features

 - **Classic Tetris Gameplay**: Standard Tetris mechanics with falling tetrominoes, line clearing, scoring, and levels.